harmonydata/.github/profile/README.md

 Harmony is a tool using AI which allows you to compare items from questionnaires and identify similar content.
 You can try Harmony at https://app.harmonydata.org and you can read our blog at https://harmonydata.org/blog/.

+The source code for Harmony is on Github at https://github.com/harmonydata/harmony.

 ![Screenshot](/profile/Screenshot-from-2022-10-23-22-56-11.png)

 ## Harmonising Mental Health Data